jacklorusso/astro-site/src/content/post/draft-example.md

 ---
 title: "Draft example"
 description: "Testing a draft post because I want to.
-Gotta change that description frontmatter minimum char limit"
+Filters out of home page, does it out of posts page?"
 publishDate: "6 Aug 2023"
 tags: []
 draft: true